Events

 );

-Store::EVENT_INSERT и Store::EVENT_UPDATE
+Store::EVENT_INSERT and Store::EVENT_UPDATE

 This event is triggered after adding or editing data.
 It is useful for updating additional data in the system.